Mack-641/Mack-641/README.md

 ## 🚀 What I Do

 * Collaborate on team projects and open-source contributions
-* Build and maintain frontend, backend services & REST APIs
+* Build and maintain frontend frameworks, backend services & REST APIs

 ---